Dissolving an Association

 2. It will be necessary to give formal notice of the dissolution to the IRS.

-4. All of the debts and liabilities of the association will need to be paid.
+4. All of the association's debts and liabilities must be paid.
 (Corp.
-Code §§ 8713-8714.)
+Code §§ 8713-8714)

 5. Creditors of the association must receive notice of the dissolution.
 (Corp.
-Code § 8618.)
+Code § 8618)

-6. A receiver can be appointed by the court to assist the dissolution.
+6. A receiver can be appointed by the court to assist with the dissolution.
 (Code Civ.
 Proc. §§ 566-567 and Corp.
-Code § 8513.)
+Code § 8513)

 • Who will control the common area?

-• How will the buildings be maintained, repaired, painted and re-roofed without assessment funding and contracts issued through the association?
+• How will the buildings be maintained, repaired, painted, and re-roofed without assessment funding and contracts issued through the association?

 • Will lenders fund loans to purchasers and refinance loans if there is no association?